By Mike Spencer

 Important factors that affect absorption of Vitamin C and Meniere’s disease:

 As Vitamin C is water soluble anything that has diuretic effects can possibly cause depletion.
+Caffeine is also a stimulant and can too much can quickly increase Meniere’s symptoms such as tinnitus and pressure in the ear.

 Studies show that people who smoke 20 cigarettes a day have 40% less Vitamin C in their blood than non-smokers.
 At the same time your body needs even more Vitamin C to counteract the damage that smoking causes to your cells.